renuo/hamster/README.md

   [Amiga CPU speed](https://retrocomputing.stackexchange.com/a/2149),
   [Amiga DMA](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node012A.html)
-* research about other [advanced graphics features](https://wiki.amigaos.net/wiki/Classic_Graphics_Primitives#Advanced_Topics) of the Amiga like Halfbrite or some creative Copper hacks like the [DigiView Dynamic mode](https://amigalove.com/viewtopic.php?f=7&t=620).
+* research about other [advanced graphics features](https://wiki.amigaos.net/wiki/Classic_Graphics_Primitives#Advanced_Topics) of the Amiga, like Halfbrite or some creative Copper hacks, like the [DigiView Dynamic mode](https://amigalove.com/viewtopic.php?f=7&t=620).
 * research and try CRT simulations.
-We forgot how different games looked n CRTs (e.g. [this one](https://www.gamasutra.com/blogs/KylePittman/20150420/241442/CRT_Simulation_in_Super_Win_the_Game.php) or
+We forgot how different games looked on CRTs (e.g. [this one](https://www.gamasutra.com/blogs/KylePittman/20150420/241442/CRT_Simulation_in_Super_Win_the_Game.php) or
   [this one](https://web.archive.org/web/20180927020443/http://www.piratehearts.com/blog/2014/03/28/crt-simulation/))

 ### Computer Graphics